 ASCEND approaches suicide prevention from a social-ecological framework, which considers individual, relationship, community, and societal factors that place Veterans at risk for suicide or protect them from experiencing suicidal thoughts and behaviors.
 Click or tap on each level below to learn more about the factors that ASCEND examines at each level.

-Sociodemographic characteristics, military service history, mental and physical health conditions, trauma history, health care utilization, barriers and willingness to seek help, stigma, discrimination, lethal means access and attitudes, and history of suicidal thoughts and behaviors.
+Sociodemographic characteristics, military service history and toxic exposures, mental and physical health conditions, trauma history, sources of stress, health care utilization, barriers and willingness to seek help, stigma, discrimination, lethal means access and attitudes, and history of suicidal thoughts and behaviors.

 Social support and satisfaction, loneliness, relationships, and suicide loss.